shmuhammadd/NaijaSenti/sections/annotated_twitter_corpus.md

 # Manually Annotated Twitter Sentiment corpus

 We provide the dataset used in our NaijaSenti paper.
-However, .
 We will host Zindi compeitition soon on sentiment classification for Nigerian languages.
 Therefore, only training and validation set are released [train_eval_split](https://github.com/hausanlp/NaijaSenti/tree/main/data/train_eval_split).

 # How to download the dataset?